-At the first ITT analysis point of 73 patients, the independent data monitoring committee recommended that enrollment should conclude per the
+At the first ITT analysis point of 73 patients, the independent data monitoring committee recommended that enrollment should conclude per the predetermined stopping rules, as the active arm

 Figure 1-CONSORT diagram of study flow. lab, laboratory; LTFU, lost to follow-up.